sumukhsm/aws-ha-terraform-project/README.md

-# AWS Highly Available Scalable Web Application using Terraform
+# AWS Highly Available and Scalable Web Application using Terraform

 ## Project Overview
 This project demonstrates a highly available and scalable AWS web application deployment using Terraform Infrastructure as Code (IaC).